 Merchant Acquirers are one of the main types of payment processing companies which you will find in the UK market.
 These organisations will provide you with a merchant account, and hold funds between the customer using their card and this amount being deposited in your business bank account.

-These Merchant Acquirers will work directly with Visa, Mastercard and Amex (as well as other card networks) in order to make sure your card machines for small business will work effectively for any customer’s card.
+These Merchant Acquirers will work directly with Visa and Mastercard (as well as other card networks) in order to make sure your card machines for small business will work effectively for any customer’s card.

 Even if you sign up to one of the other payment processing companies that will follow in the coming sections, all payments will go through a Merchant Acquirer at some point- so why not go straight to the source?
 When a business wants to process credit and debit card transactions from all major banks, they need to sign a contract with the acquiring banks.
 Once that’s done, the Acquirer can then authorise transactions and connect with the banks issuing your customer’s funds on your business’ behalf.
 In simpler terms, the Merchant Acquirer does all of the communicating and processing from the initial card tap to the cash ending up in your business account.